“The one who concentrates his mind on the law of the most high, he researches into the Wisdom of all the ancients”

-Geography is taught using imaginative and creative approaches.
+Geography is taught once a term for a half term.
+It is taught using imaginative and creative approaches.

 Refers to the nature and significance between features, places, events and people.
 It enables recognition and appreciation of interdependence, locally, regionally or globally, whether ecological or socially generated.

 Refers to what is in places and what happens there, ways places change and develop, how we conceive of and respond to places and whether we prefer them to stay the same or evolve.

 This provides a context to why different parts of the world have developed in the way they have.
 Climate shows the relationship between physical and social boundaries.
 Climate zones will have distinctive weather patterns and will aid to development of distinct biomes.

 Provides the lens to look at the world, from very small sites to local, regional, national, continental and oceanic areas, to the whole world.
 Scale enables many relationships to be identified and wide-ranging patterns and connections to be recognised.
 This supports the understanding environmental and place processes.

 Examines both human impact and sustainability.
 Observes the quality, management and care of environments, places and lives.
 It considers the responsible and explorative uses of Earth’s resources alongside responses to the degrading of natural and modified environments and damage to people’s lives.
 It considers ways to improve people’s futures and Earth and the ethics of doing so.